 We recommend doing it earlier – this way you will economize a lot.
-Plan your writing realistically, and you will have no problems graduating with honors.
+Plan your writing realistically, and you will have no problems graduating with honours.

-In this article, we’ll explore how many individuals graduate with honors, the many types of honors, and what you may anticipate from your graduation.
+This article will explore how many individuals graduate with honours, the many types of honours, and what you may anticipate from your graduation.

 Make sure you read this article all the way to the end since it contains a lot of useful information.

-Let’s take a look at what it means to graduate with honors before we get started.
+Let’s take a look at what it means to graduate with honours before we get started.